 From the outset it was decided to commit the project to a completely open philosophy.
 For this reason a clear choice towards open software and operating systems and the availability of every modification, update and improvement to the community was made.
 The same approach was adopted for the knowledge and the experience acquired within the project.
 In order to pursue this goals the Province of Rome called the university consortium CASPUR to develop the technical solution.
 In this context, a research project conducted by the CASPUR consortium found its perfect application.
 This project proposed an innovative methodology for the distribution of networks (more precisely Virtual LANs used for Wi-Fi connectivity) between geographically distant sites.

-The software tools and the architectures, as previously decided, are now being released to the public free of charge with open-source licenses and as a complete stand alone open source project: OpenWISP.org.
+The software tools and the architectures, as previously decided, have been released to the public free of charge with open-source licenses and as a complete stand alone open source project: OpenWISP.

-Many organizations and institutions are using OpenWISP for their Wi-Fi networks, some of these are:
+Many organizations and institutions are using OpenWISP, some of these are:

 - Città Metropolitana di Roma - WiFi Metropolitano

 - Comune di Torino - FreeTorinoWiFi